-Rosemary features dainty spikes of lightly-scented lavender flowers at the ends of the branches in early spring.
+Arp Rosemary features dainty spikes of lightly-scented blue flowers at the ends of the branches from late spring to early summer.
 It has attractive grayish green evergreen foliage.
 The fragrant needles are highly ornamental and remain grayish green throughout the winter.

-Rosemary Photo courtesy of NetPS Plant Finder
+Arp Rosemary foliage Photo courtesy of NetPS Plant Finder

-Rosemary in bloom Photo courtesy of NetPS Plant Finder
+Arp Rosemary Photo courtesy of NetPS Plant Finder

-This is a dense multi-stemmed evergreen woody herb with an upright spreading habit of growth.
+This is an open multi-stemmed evergreen woody herb with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.
 This plant will require occasional maintenance and upkeep, and is best cleaned up in early spring before it resumes active growth for the season.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

-Aside from its primary use as an edible, Rosemary is sutiable for the following landscape applications;
+Aside from its primary use as an edible, Arp Rosemary is sutiable for the following landscape applications;